 We actually happened to visit Takayama the day after the close of the spring festival, and the town showed signs of the celebration!
 The spring festival is held each year on April 14-15, and the autumn festival on October 9-10.

-If visiting during one of the festival periods, be sure to book accommodation in advance!
+If visiting during one of the festival periods, make sure to book accommodation in advance!

 The highlight of these festivals is the festive and richly decorated floats that are paraded around town.
 These hand-crafted, exquisitely decorated floats are masterpieces, and are stored in large sheds around town – you might spot one or two as you wander the Sanmachi suji and Miyagawa morning market!